m-cat/over/README.md

 obj2: <Obj "includes/obj2.over">
 ```

 In the above example we could have simply parsed the two object files separately.
-The main benefit of doing this, when it comes to objects, is organizational.
+The main benefit of doing includes, when it comes to objects, is organizational.
 We can also put arrays and tuples in separate files, which makes it easy to include, say, automatically-generated whitespace-delimited values.
 Finally, strings can also be in their own files, in which case they are parsed verbatim; no escaping of characters is done.
 This is a quite convenient option for large strings.

 An example demonstrating inclusion of `Str`, `Arr`, and `Tup`: